arrayfire/afQuantumSim/README.md

 * Optimize the profiling of multiple measurements using `profile_measure` and `profile_measure_all`

 * Implement the adjoint operator

+* Add a QMeasurement class to deal with profiling and measurements

 ### Medium Priority
 * Restructure the code to support more qubits and test